chris-carrington/solidfun/README.md

         export default getMiddleware()
         ```
-    - Adding middleware w/ the most flexible option, 🧘‍♀️ `callB4()`
+    - Adding middleware w/ the most flexible option, 🧘‍♀️ `onMiddlewareRequest()`
     - Only recommended if you'd like to add more functionality to your application middleware then what `getMiddleware()` does:
         ```tsx
-        import { callB4 } from '@solidfun/callB4'
         import { createMiddleware } from '@solidjs/start/middleware'
+        import { onMiddlewareRequest } from '@solidfun/onMiddlewareRequest'

         export default createMiddleware({
           async onRequest (e) {
-            const res = await callB4(e) // aligns event w/ api or route & if there is a b4() fn defined, calls it
+            const res = await onMiddlewareRequest(e) // aligns event w/ api or route & if there is a b4() fn defined, calls it

             // option to fill in w/ custom business logic